MatthiasBenaets/ansible-slurm/README.md

 ```

 You can also override group variables or reference a custom vars file instead of passing all variables on the command line.

+To run the playbook, some prerequisites are required:

+- A login node
+- A controller node
+- Compute nodes
+- The controller node should be able to SSH into all nodes (using the same hostname as in `group_vars/all`)
+- All nodes should have Ubuntu server installed

 ---